 - Funding may not be used for activities that will benefit, supplement or aid academic institutions with which applicants are affiliated.

-- Career Development Grants do not provide funding for partial year coursework, prerequisite coursework or coursework that begins before July 1, 2020, or ends after June 30, 2021.
+- Career Development Grants do not provide funding for partial year coursework, prerequisite coursework or courses that begin before July 1, 2024 or end after June 30, 2025.
 Grants may not be deferred.

 - All Career Development Grant recipients are required to sign a contract as acceptance of the award.
 Retain these instructions, as they will become part of the grant contract if the applicant is awarded a grant.